 Waiting for a sign to get your financial house in order?
 Well, consider this it.
-Procrastination is an unfriendly foe who can make saving and investing much more difficult than they have to be.
+Procrastination is an unfriendly foe that can make saving and investing much more difficult than they have to be.

 You know how the narratives go: You’ll start saving once you get a raise or pay off debt once you get that promotion.
 Tomorrow becomes tomorrow and then next year.
 Meanwhile, you’ve come up with enough excuses to sink the Titanic, are sorely behind in retirement savings, and aren’t in any better financial shape than when you started.